kbbgl/linux_administration/README.md

 `top|htop` is a tool that provides regularly updated summary of active processes and resources.

+To get the full memory consumption (both virtual and resident set) of a process, when `top` is running, press `f` and choose the `DATA` column.

 #### `/proc` Filesystem

 `ps|top` read the process status information from the `/proc` directory.
 It includes information that is not available when using `vmstat|top`.
 For more information run `man proc`.

+#### Trace Signals and System Calls

+We can attach to a running process to see its output by using `strace`.
+It will show the process system calls and the return code for each.
+We can use the `-f` flag to look for forked processes and `-e file` to display only file operations.

+#### Runaway Processes

+Processes that consume too many resources and usually cause performance issues.
+Runaway processes that produce output can fill up an entire filesystem.
+To check for this, run `df -k` and check for filesystems with 100% utilization.
+Then use the `du` command on that filesystem to find which directory is using the most space. `fuser` and `lsof` commands can also be useful to debug.